trivule/trivule/ISSUES.md

 - Rename startWithLetter to startWithString
 - Rename endWithLetter to endWithString
 - Rename containsLetter to containsString
 - Write text unit for form rules
-- Handle alias for min
 - Rule (only:number) must only:digit
-- Rename beforDate, dateAfter, by dateBefore, dateAfter
 - Write the maxlength, minlength to accept array